 - Fake Org.
 Todt decal , there are many variants of this fake floating around.
 Until today it is not even sure this decal actually existed !

-- Below the Org.
-Todt you see a fake Sauerland decal , I put this one under the USB microscope and you can clearly see when you compare with other period decals that this is a modern print.
+- Fake Sauerland decal , I put this one under the USB microscope and you can clearly see when you compare with other period decals that this is a modern print.

-- Under the Sauerland close-ups is a reproduction Luftschutz decal.
+- At the top a reproduction Luftschutz decal.

 Reproduction CIVIC decals